 Colorado State Model Evaluation System Pilot

-How many districts are piloting the Colorado State Model Evaluation System?
+During the creation of the State Model Evaluation System, how many districts piloted the Colorado State Model Evaluation System?

-Twenty-seven districts are piloting the Colorado Model Evaluation System.
-CDE has selected 15 pilot districts, based on a public application process, to test the state model of evaluation.
-The 15 districts are: Jefferson County, St. Vrain, Moffat, Platte Canyon, South Routt, Eads, Crowley, Custer, Miami-Yoder, Salida, Center, Del Norte, Mountain Valley, Wray and Valley RE-1.
-In addition to the 15 pilot districts, several districts have already begun this work and will “partner” with CDE to align and map their current evaluation systems to the rules and expectations from S.B.
+Twenty-seven districts are piloted the Colorado Model Evaluation System.
+CDE selected 15 pilot districts, based on a public application process, to test the state model of evaluation.
+The 15 districts included: Jefferson County, St. Vrain, Moffat, Platte Canyon, South Routt, Eads, Crowley, Custer, Miami-Yoder, Salida, Center, Del Norte, Mountain Valley, Wray and Valley RE-1.
+In addition to the 15 pilot districts, several districts had already begun this work and “partnered” with CDE to align and map their current evaluation systems to the rules and expectations from S.B.
 10-191.
-Current partner districts are Harrison and Brighton.
+Partner districts included Harrison and Brighton.
 A third opportunity for collaboration comes from a grant opportunity secured by the Colorado Education Initiative.
-Five “Integration” districts and one BOCES have been selected by the Colorado Education Initiative to implement both the evaluation system and the new Colorado Academic Standards.
-Those districts and BOCES are Centennial, San Juan BOCES (Archuleta, Bayfield, Durango, Dolores RE-2, Dolores RE-4, Ignacio, Mancos, Montezuma-Cortez, and Silverton), Thompson, Eagle County and Denver Public Schools.
+Five “Integration” districts and one BOCES were selected by the Colorado Education Initiative to implement both the evaluation system and the new Colorado Academic Standards.
+Those districts and BOCES included Centennial, San Juan BOCES (Archuleta, Bayfield, Durango, Dolores RE-2, Dolores RE-4, Ignacio, Mancos, Montezuma-Cortez, and Silverton), Thompson, Eagle County and Denver Public Schools.
 All of these efforts align and work together to help us learn and make necessary mid-course corrections during the two- year pilot phase of the Colorado Model Evaluation System.
-Educator feedback from these pilot districts is informing improvements to the model system prior to implementation.
+Educator feedback from these pilot districts informed improvements to the model system prior to implementation.